Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

 Ohio’s Property Tax Exemption allows homeowners with solar, wind, or hydrothermal energy systems to avoid paying property taxes on their renewable energy equipment.
-This means that even though your solar panels or other renewable energy system adds value to your home, you won’t see an increase in your annual property tax bill because of that added value.
+This state tax exemption means that even though your solar panels or other renewable energy system may increase your home’s value, you won’t pay additional property taxes on that added value.
+The exemption applies to the actual equipment and fixtures that are part of your energy system.

-Solar Renewable Energy Certificates (SRECs) in Ohio are tradeable credits that solar system owners earn for the clean electricity their panels produce.
-For every 1,000 kilowatt-hours (kWh) of solar energy your system generates, you earn one SREC that can be sold to utility companies who need these credits to meet state renewable energy requirements.
+Solar Renewable Energy Certificates (SRECs) are tradeable credits that Ohio solar system owners earn for every 1,000 kilowatt-hours (1 megawatt-hour) of clean electricity their solar panels produce.
+Think of SRECs as a bonus payment on top of the electricity savings you already get from your solar system.
+When your solar panels generate power, you create these valuable certificates that can be sold to utility companies who need them to meet state renewable energy requirements.

 Ready to start saving with solar?